 The horizontal viewing angle is disappointing.
-Even slight deviations from the middle angle and the monitor loses color accuracy, blacks wash out, and brightness fades.
-Those viewing it from the side will not have the same viewing experience to those who look straight up front.
+Even slight deviations from the middle angle, and the monitor loses color accuracy, blacks wash out, and brightness fades.
+Those viewing it from the side will not have the same viewing experience as those who look straight up front.
 This is a typical issue with most TN monitors.
 It is more apparent, however, the closer you sit to the monitor and the bigger the monitor size.

 The vertical viewing angle is mediocre.
 This is mainly due to the monitor keeping a good color and black accuracy and good brightness levels when viewed from above.